Manuel María Puga y Parga

-Manuel María Puga y Parga aka "Picadillo" (1874 – September 30, 1918), was a culinary writer and gastronome who popularized and updated traditional Galician cooking methods.
+Manuel María Puga y Parga, aka "Picadillo" (1874 – September 30, 1918), was a culinary writer and gastronome who popularized and updated traditional Galician cooking methods.
 He is a legendary figure among Spanish chefs and gourmands.
 He was also a lawyer and a politician.

 He had a huge sense of humour and he had no problem using it even about himself.
-For his political biography, he wrote: "In 1882 I was an eight years old man weighing about 75 Kg".
-His excessive weight (reportedly reached 275 kg) made him well known.
-According to writer Luis Anton de Olmert, a circus visited A Coruña showing a German man as the fattest one in the world, but people got disappointed saying: "Manolo Puga is fatter and you can see him down the street ".
+For his political biography, he wrote: "In 1882 I was an eight years old man weighing about 75 kg".
+His excessive weight, which reportedly reached 275 kg, also made him well known.
+According to writer Luis Anton de Olmert, a circus visited Picadillo's native A Coruña showing a German man as the fattest one in the world, but people got disappointed saying: "Manolo Puga is fatter and you can see him down the street".

 Biography

 Born in Santiago de Compostela (Galicia, Spain).
 He was baptized on April 23, 1874, in San Fiz de Solovio, but since he was very young he lived in A Coruña.